xyk2/getsimple_nginx_aws/README.md

 GetSimple with nginx and Amazon AWS
 =========

 All configuration files for running GetSimple 3.2.1 on nginx with AWS integration.
-Includes cron script for syncing /data/uploads/ with a S3 bucket, and CloudFront image linking.
+Includes cron scripts for syncing /data/uploads/ with a S3 bucket, and CloudFront image linking.

   - Syncs /data/uploads with a S3 bucket
   - Adds "CloudFront CDN" link option for embedded images